 - The state from whence the applicant comes requires successful completion of an examination as a condition of such licensure

-- The Board of Examiners may grant reciprocity to an individual pending the outcome of his/her application for licensure.
+- The Board of Examiners may grant reciprocity to an individual pending the outcome of their application for licensure.

 - The Board of Examiners may waive the examination and documentation of clinical practicum to applicants with ASHA's Certificate of Clinical Competence (CCCs).

 - The Board of Examiners shall waive the examination requirement for any applicant currently certified by the State Board of Elementary and Secondary Education as a specialist of speech-language pathology and currently employed in a school setting.